ELIXIR-IIB-training/site/pages/archive/training_courses_2023/2023-09-26-Single_cell_RNA_seq_data_analysis.md

 <br>

 ### Fee
-The course fee is **300 euros**, covering access to computing infrastructure (for the 4-day course), as well as lunches, coffee breaks, and a social dinner.
+The course fee is **300 euro**, covering access to computing infrastructure (for the 4-day course), as well as lunches, coffee breaks, and a social dinner.
 <br>
 <br>